hps/heartland-woocommerce-plugin/readme.txt

 == Description ==

-This plugin provides a Heartland Payment Systems Gatway addon to the WooCommerce plugin using our SecureSubmit card tokenization library.
+This plugin provides a Heartland Payment Systems Gateway addon to the WooCommerce plugin using our SecureSubmit card tokenization library.

 Features of SecureSubmit: